-I fucked up the prearranged location and waited for about two hours on the wrong street.
+I screwed up the prearranged location and waited for about two hours on the wrong street.
 My stuff never arrived.
 I freaked out, thinking it was lost.
 I called the band office.
 They said the stuff had been dropped off on another street and told me where to find that street.
 It was a small access street behind my dorm and across a little meadow.

 So I hauled ass over there, just knowing that all my precious belongings would be gone.
 Night was falling as I walked up and down Emerson Street, my things nowhere in sight.
-I started crying like a little bitch.
+I started crying like a little kid.
 I was just getting ready to head back to my dorm and call my parents when I spied something behind a bush.

 There it all was.
 But I had no one to help me carry all that shit to my dorm, because all the people I knew who were on campus were in a rehearsal (that I was missing) and I had no way of calling them.